Create your Own Ha'akoa for your 'Ohana, Organization, and Community.

-Wāhine History honors our wāhine warriors, fighting in wāhine battle groups, or fighting along side their husbands and brothers.
+Wāhine History honors our wāhine warriors, fighting in wāhine battle groups, or fighting along side their husbands, fathers, and brothers.
 Accordingly, wāhine are welcome and encouraged to participate in Haʻakoa.
 Since wāhine where warriors like the kāne, both are encouraged to learn and use Haʻakoa, i.e., same words, same moments, same energy, same mana.

 No negative oli.
 Your Ha‘koa should be positive and focus on unifying and empowering, and not about disrespecting another entity.